How to get ready for the Christmas season? What are the classic Christmas recipes that you can make ahead?

-You will be visited kids very often in the season.
+Your place will be visiting kids very often in the season.
 It is not easy to satisfy kids.
-Not just kids, even adults are also out of diet plans these days.
+Not just kids, but even adults are also out of diet plans these days.
 So, it’s a perfect time to indulge every soul with crispy french pastries.
 It is not an easy task to prepare pastries from scratch every time that you need to.
 You can simply prepare a few sets of your pastries in a few flavours.
 And you can store them in the freezer in advance.
-At your rush hour, you can put them in the oven and you are good to go in minutes.
+During your rush hour, you can put them in the oven and you are good to go in minutes.

 07. Christmas Cookies